 from the so-called Free Range or other Organic eggs?

-Organigrow Certified Organic Free Range EggsCertified Organic - our whole farm is certified organic through ACO. who then decide based on soil samples and audits that we really are organic.
+Organigrow Certified Organic Free Range EggsCertified Organic - our whole farm is certified organic through the ACO (Australian Certified Organic) Certification Ltd, who then decide based on soil samples and audits that we really are organic.
 In Australia, there are no strict laws in using the term "Organic".
 It is only through Certification that you can guarantee that anyone claiming to be Organic is truly abiding by those high standards.
-Organigrow Certified Organic Free Range EggsOrganic- means no pesticides, herbicides nor any other chemicals are used on the property.
-Our hens of course, are not fed antibiotics, not fed on with any Genetically Modified (GM) feed, and our feed has no animal, fish or milk in it.
+For Organigrow Certified Organic Free Range Eggs, organic means that no pesticides, herbicides or any other chemicals are used on the property.
+Also our hens, of course, are not fed antibiotics, not fed on with any Genetically Modified (GM) feed, and our feed has no animal, fish or milk in it.
 Our hens are fed certified organic vegetarian feed.
 Free Range - to Organigrow it means that the hens are free to roam all day on lush pastures filled with grasses and herbs with lots of tall shady trees, and they are free to eat all insects and bugs that they find. (see the pics throughout this site) Organigrow is a small 70 ha farm with 12000 laying hens which is easier for our family to manage and care for properly.
 We are not automated and employ local staff and family.